YichengJ25/IS-477-Project/README.md

 data/raw/epa/daily_88101_2023.zip

-This will restore the original folder structure:
+This will restore the original folder structure.

-data/raw/epa/daily_88101_2023/
-└── daily_88101_2023.csv

 All Jupyter notebooks and Python scripts have been written to automatically read the **CSV**, not the ZIP.
 Once the file is unzipped, the entire project works end-to-end without any modification.

-If you have questions or need clarification, please feel free to contact me.
-Thank you!
+If you have questions or need clarification, please contact me.